fsprojects/fantomas/FormattingConventions.md

 However, sometimes these formatting conventions do not apply.
 It is a good reason to break a particular rule, if applying it would make the code less readable.

-In the section, code fragments without comments are of good styles.
+In this section, code fragments without comments are of good styles.
 Bad coding styles will be explicitly specified by corresponding comments.
 Although I also use 4 spaces as the indentation standard, all the rules are equally applied for 2, 3 spaces, etc.